planetfederal/geonode_ads/README.md

   )
   ```

-5. The ADS template relies on three placeholder images: `background.png`, `icon.png`, and `urls.png`.
-It will expect placeholder images to be served from <project domain>/static/img/.
+5. The ADS template relies on three placeholder images: `ads_background.png`, `ads_icon.png`, and `ads_logo.png`.
+It will expect placeholder images to be served from your project's media directory.
 Copy these placeholder images into your project's static directory. e.g.:

   ```
-  cp path/to/geonode_ads/geonode_ads/static/img/* your/projects/static/img/dir/
+  cp path/to/geonode_ads/geonode_ads/static/img/* your/projects/media/img/dir/
   ```

 6. Sync your database and collect static files from ADS installed apps: